Turnstyles/the-plot-garden-design/notes/story-elements.md

 - Type 2: Internal Conflict—Functions as an internal, one-character in medias res.
 Usually involves habitual action, and no inciting incident, but a feeling of change on the horizon.

-Type 3: Mystery—invokes hermeneutic suspense.
+- Type 3: Mystery—invokes hermeneutic suspense.
 Often involves an element unfamiliar to the world of the reader.
 However, should not overwhelm the reader with difference, lest it feel like a mess rather than a mystery.

-# Charater-Generation:
+# Character-Generation:

 - What is the last thing they would do in _blank_ situation?

 - How do others treat them?
 Queen effect.

-- Essences: What kind of smoke are you?
+- Essences: What kind of smoke are you? (cw: choose 5 adjectives to describe different attributes of yourself, a fey creature asks you to tell a story about your childhood and will reward you for a good one).

 - “Thus plot not only changes but creates character: By our actions we discover what we really believe and, simultaneously, reveal ourselves to others.
 And setting influences both character and plot: One cannot do in a thunderstorm what one does on a hot day in Jordan.”
 Plot/char/setting all tied together.
 Use action/setting as tangible things to force the writer to create character bit by bit.